jlevy/og-equity-compensation/README.md

 awards of stock, stock options, and RSUs.

 🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
-You vest only while you work for the company.
+An employee vests only while they work for the company.
-If you quit or are terminated immediately, you get no equity, and if you stay for years, you get most or all of it.
+If an employee quits or is terminated immediately, they will get no equity, and if they stay for years, they’ll get most or all of it.

 🄳 In some cases, vesting may be triggered by specific events, according to contractual terms called **accelerated vesting (or acceleration)**.
 For example, full vesting may be immediate if a company is acquired.

-🄳 Vesting schedules can also have a **cliff** designating a length of time that you must work before you vest at all.
+🄳 Vesting schedules can also have a **cliff** designating a length of time that the employee must work before they vest at all.

-- For example, if your equity award had a one-year cliff and you only worked for the company for 11 months, you would not get anything, since you haven’t vested in any part of your award.
+- For example, if you’re an employee granted an equity award with a one-year cliff, and you only worked for the company for 11 months, you would not get anything, since you haven’t vested in any part of your award.
   Similarly, if the company is sold within a year of your arrival, depending on what your paperwork says, you may receive nothing on the sale of the company.
 - A very common vesting schedule is vesting over **4 years**, with a **1 year** cliff.
   This means you get 0% vesting for the first 12 months, 25% vesting at the 12th month, and 1/48th (2.08%) more vesting each month until the 48th month.